vasild/cpp-ipfs-http-client/README.md

 # License

-Copyright &copy; 2016-2016 Vasil Dimov.
 The code is distributed under the [MIT License](http://opensource.org/licenses/MIT).